The Zapruder Film: Genuine or Fake?

 Finally, the most powerful and obvious point: the Zapruder film can hardly have been altered to cover up evidence of conspiracy, given that it contains almost irrefutable evidence of conspiracy:

-- Famously, the film reveals Kennedy’s sharp back–and–to–the–left movement in reaction to what can only plausibly be interpreted as a shot from in front.
+Famously, the film reveals Kennedy’s sharp back-and-to-the-left movement, which almost every viewer interprets as the reaction to a shot from the front.

-If anyone did manage to alter the Zapruder film, they didn’t make a very good job of it.
+If anyone did manage to remove evidence of conspiracy from the Zapruder film, they didn’t make a very good job of it.

 Why the Zapruder Film is a Fake